spiffe/spiffe/standards/STABILITY.md

 ### 2.3.
 Stable

 A specification is promoted from Incubating to **Stable** by a pull request that updates its banner, approved by two code owners.

-The criterion for promotion is that at least two independent, interoperable implementations exist and no further breaking changes are anticipated.
+Promotion is ultimately at the behest of the code owners.
+It is not gated on any fixed criteria, however, the code owners should be satisfied that it is unlikely that any significant or breaking changes will be required in the future.

+Typically, a specification is ready for promotion when there are multiple independent implementations and there are real-world deployments that have proven that the specification is fit for purpose.
+In practice, different criteria may be more appropriate depending on what the specification defines.

 Breaking changes to a Stable specification are severely avoided and reserved for resolving critical security issues.
 A Stable specification cannot be demoted